WhiskeySockets/Baileys/README.md

 const id = '1234-123@g.us'
 const messageID = 'AHASHH123123AHGA' // id of the message you want to read

-await conn.sendReadReceipt (id) // mark all messages in chat as read await conn.sendReadReceipt(id, messageID, 1) // mark the mentioned message as read
+await conn.chatRead (id) // mark all messages in chat as read (equivalent of opening a chat in WA) await conn.chatRead (id, 'unread') // mark the chat as unread

-await conn.sendReadReceipt(id, null, -2) // mark the chat as unread
 ```

 The message ID is the unique identifier of the message that you are marking as read.
 On a `WAMessage`, the `messageID` can be accessed using ```messageID = message.key.id```.